awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dynamodb-globaltable.md

 The `AWS::DynamoDB::GlobalTable` resource enables you to create and manage a Version 2019\.11\.21 global table\.
 This resource cannot be used to create or manage a Version 2017\.11\.29 global table\.

 **Important**
 You cannot convert a resource of type `AWS::DynamoDB::Table` into a resource of type `AWS::DynamoDB::GlobalTable` by changing its type in your template\. **Doing so might result in the deletion of your DynamoDB table\.**
+You can instead use the GlobalTable resource to create a new table in a single Region\.
+This will be billed the same as a single Region table\.
+If you later update the stack to add other Regions then Global Tables pricing will apply\.

 You should be aware of the following behaviors when working with DynamoDB global tables\.
 + The IAM Principal executing the stack operation must have the permissions listed below in all regions where you plan to have a global table replica\.
 The IAM Principal's permissions should not have restrictions based on IP source address\.
 Some global tables operations \(for example, adding a replica\) are asynchronous, and require that the IAM Principal is valid until they complete\.
 You should not delete the Principal \(user or IAM role\) until CloudFormation has finished updating your stack\.